berzerk0/Probable-Wordlists/README.md

 The author did not steal, phish, deceive or hack in any way to get hold of these passwords.
 All lines in these files were obtained through freely available means.

 The author's intent for this project is to provide information on insecure passwords in order to increase overall password security.
-The lists will show you what passwords are the most common, what patterns are the most common, and what you should avoid when making
+The lists will show you what passwords are the most common, what patterns are the most common, and what you should avoid when creating your own passwords.

  [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-sa/4.0/)